drewww/prism/docs/source/making-a-roguelike/part1.rst

       :first() -- grab one of the kickable things, or nil

    local kick = prism.actions.Kick(owner, target)
-   if kick:canPerform(self.level) then
+   if self.level:canPerform(kick) then
       decision:setAction(kick)
    end

 .. note::

-   :lua:func:`Action.canPerform` will validate all targets in the action.
+   :lua:func:`Level.canPerform` will validate all targets in the action.

 That's a wrap
 -------------